• Skip to primary navigation

 A collage of photos of almond milk crepes with text overlay "3-Ingredient Whole Wheat Crepes".
 A photos of almond milk crepes with text overlay "3-Ingredient Whole Wheat Crepes".
 A photos of almond milk crepes with text overlay "3-Ingredient Whole Wheat Crepes".

-Quick and easy to make, these Almond Milk Crepes come together with just 3 ingredients!
+Quick and easy to make, these Healthy Almond Milk Crepes come together with just 3 ingredients!
 They're soft, buttery, naturally dairy-free, and can easily be made gluten-free!

 Two white plates filled with almond milk crepes topped with raspberries and yogurt.

-You'll love these healthy crepes for their tender and chewy bite, and that they can be made both sweet and savory!
+You'll love these healthy crepes for their tender and chewy bite, and that they hold your favorite fillings.

 Jump to:

-• Ingredients and notes
+• Ingredients and Add-ins

 • FAQ